 Schertz-Cibolo-Universal City ISD seeks to provide an atmosphere for all students to be inspired, innovate, and excel.
 DoDEA funds will support our mission to empower all our students to fulfill their lifelong potential through inspiring learning experiences.

-The grant will maintain the two amazing Military Student Transition Specialists (MSTC--now referred to as Military Support Specialists) Tina Barber and Ronnie Williamson.
+The grant will support the two amazing Military Student Transition Specialists (MSTC--now referred to as Military Support Specialists), Tina Barber and Ronnie Williamson.
 Dee Thomas will serve as the Grant Project Director.

 "Standing Strong - Standing Together" DoDEA & SCUC-ISD Partnership Grant 2016-2021